Images from our March Magazine

 10:00 – 11:15hrs

-This is an open forum for anyone to come along with their computer issues or questions, so join us and we shall do our best to help you.
+This is an open forum for anyone to come along with their computer issues or questions, so come along and we shall do our best to help you.

 Please contact Marietta if you would like to join us.